-We understand that your ideas are important, and we attempt to respond to them in a timely fashion.
-Upon receipt of your article, SMR will acknowledge receipt within one week.
-After that, your submission will be reviewed internally and may be sent out for peer review.
+We understand that your ideas are important, and we aim to respond to them in a timely fashion.
+MIT SMR will acknowledge receipt of your article or proposal immediately upon submission.
+After that, submissions will be reviewed internally and may be sent out for peer review.
 Please allow two to three weeks’ response time after initial submission.

 If your submission is approved, it will be assigned to an editor.
 Because most of our readers are business executives, we work with authors to ensure that research-based articles with complex technical ideas have the greatest possible influence on actual management practice.
 We work collaboratively, but we do edit and rewrite substantially in order to reach our primary audience.

-Although scholars often do, we do not identify references by date and author’s last name in parentheses in the text, with a bibliography at the end of the article.
+Although scholars often do, we do not identify references by date and author’s last name in parentheses in the text, followed by a bibliography at the end of the article.
 Instead, we ask that authors place in the text superscripted numbers that refer to a list of endnotes assembled at the end of the article.
-These endnotes should be presented in our style.
+These endnotes should be presented in our style (see samples below).

 Each enumerated endnote may contain several related items.
 It may be possible to group several citations or explanatory notes that occur in a single paragraph under one number.

-We always use the latest version of “The Chicago Manual of Style” (CMS), 16th ed., as our guide for endnotes, but because we adhere to the “Associated Press Stylebook” for everything other than endnotes, there are some exceptions:
+We always use the latest version of “The Chicago Manual of Style” (CMS) as our guide for endnotes, but because we adhere to the “Associated Press Stylebook” for everything other than endnotes, there are some exceptions:

 Do not spell out the first name of authors in endnotes.

 Do not italicize book or magazine titles.
 Enclose book titles in quotation marks.